SKD-4/RVAC/README.md

   cd ~/rosserial_libs
   rosrun rosserial_arduino make_libraries.py .

 "The last command will generate ros_lib directory, which contains ROS message and ROS API headers.
 Now it’s time to copy generated ros_lib directory to the Arduino libraries folder.
 By default it is sketchbook/libraries in your home directory."

+The code Subscribes to the cmd_vel topic to get the velocity information converting it into Left and right velocities and figuring out the Required step delay by taking a ratio of a specific step delay for a specific speed

+StepDelayReq = (RandomStepDelay * SpeedAtThatRandomStepDelay)/SpeedRequired